Ahhhh time management.

 Whether it’s a spouse and three kids, a full time job and a side hustle, or fifteen events on your calendar you’re trying to make time for this week – you probably have a full plate.

 In Design Your Dream Life Academy, I have an entire module on time management because most people struggle with it.

 In this post, I want to go over 47 time management tips that you can actually implement in your daily life.

 Even if you can take 1-3 tips away from this life, those little changes can make a huge difference in your life.
 (A perfect example is when I started measuring time based on results instead of the activity.
 This was a game changer!)

-- Side note – before you start, join the free design your dream life training where I show you a new way of thinking that will give you the results you want most in your life!
+- Side note – before you start, join the free personal development training where I show you a new way of thinking that will give you the results you want most in your life!

 Okay, let’s take a look at this list…

 47 Time Management Tips